sinaibnamin/reveal/README.md

 # revealfrom
- Very lightweight Js library for reveal element on scroll
+### Extremely lightweight Js library for reveal element on scroll

 # SEE: [Demo and Documentation](https://sinaibnamin.github.io/revealfrom/).